Main illustration: Joshuah Miranda

 Another dimension on which behaviors can be assessed is whether you are demonstrating leadership in your role.
 Leadership is the most important attribute for an IC to demonstrate as they become more tenured.

 “Leadership can be practiced by those on both the management and the IC path”

-Leadership is often conflated with management, but in actuality they are two different practices.
-Much has been written about the differences between the two, but an intentionally over simplified definition is:
+Management and leadership are often conflated, but in actuality they are two different practices.
+Much has been written about the differences between the two, but an intentionally over-simplified definition is:

 - Management is practiced by those on the management path (Managers, Directors, VPs, etc).
 It involves hiring, retaining and empowering a team of people.